 Cancer and its treatment can affect your child’s appetite.
 Meeting your child’s nutritional needs plays a big part in recovery, so Children's Cancer Center has licensed, registered oncologic dietitians on hand to help you and your child develop a nutrition plan and provide you and your child with tips to help him eat.

 You can request a consultation with our dietitians at any point in your child’s treatment.
 The right eating plan before, during and after treatment can help your child feel better, stay stronger and better cope with treatments.
 In fact, the dietitian can provide you with tips to help your child deal with some of the side-effects of treatment, such as appetite loss, diarrhea, nausea and vomiting, a sore mouth or throat or constipation.
 Your child’s doctor also will work with you to limit these side effects as much as possible.

 At a consultation, the dietician will work with you and/or your child to discover what he is eating and when, how tall he is, how much he weighs and some of his favorite foods.
 Then your dietitian can answer questions about how much your child might need to eat and offer tips to help meet that goal.
 Nutrition counseling focuses on helping your child grow or maintain a healthy weight and helping negate some side effects of cancer treatment such as loss of appetite or loss of weight.
 Nutrition counseling also may include other health concerns such as diabetes.

 Research shows second-hand smoke can contribute to many health problems.
-If your child’s cancer has motivated you to quit smoking, University Cancer Care offers a free smoking cessation program for any Mississippi resident.
+If your child’s cancer has motivated you to quit smoking, Cancer Center and Research Institute offers a free smoking cessation program for any Mississippi resident.